-In other words, the reason why postponement can drive fertility below desired levels is because the delay eventually runs into the biological reality that women find it steadily harder to conceive as they approach menopause.
+In other words, one reason why postponement drives fertility below desired levels is because it runs into the biological reality that women find it harder to conceive as they approach menopause.

 CONCLUSION

 This chapter has covered a lot of ground, but in the end, it has tried to answer a relatively simple question.
 What are the drivers of falling fertility in the latter parts of the demographic transition as economic development begins?